BelayAdamu/Solution/README.md

 ```
 ### Continued development

-I want to build more on my flexbox and css-grid scills.
+I want to build more on my flexbox and css-grid skills.

 ### Useful resources